noodle-eater/AmdHamdani/README.md

 ### Hi there 👋

 Hello, I am Ahmad Hamdani a Tools Programmer in Agate and an Indie Game Developer.
-I always curious in how things works and eager to learn new things, especially in Tech.
-My field of interest is Game Development, Game Tools, Procedural Content Generation, Design Pattern, Software Architecture, Compiler/Interpreter and Writing.
+I always curious in how things works and eager to learn new things.
+I am interested in  Game Development, Game Tools, Procedural Content Generation, Design Pattern, Software Architecture, Compiler/Interpreter, Reading and Writing.

 ## Social Media
 Reach me on social media